chingu-voyages/Handbook/docs/guides/voyage.md

 ## What are Voyages?

-Voyages are 6-week long remote team projects where you'll level up your skills and experience to help you land your dream job by
+Voyages are 6-week long remote team projects where you'll level up your skills and experience to help you land your dream job by:

 - Putting the technical knowledge you've gained into practice.
 - Improving "soft" skills like teamwork, collaboration, and project management.